Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Introduction

 For FL under requirements of privacy preservation and straggler mitigation, to overcome the drawbacks of existing CFL methods as mentioned above, we propose a new method named adaptive coded federated learning (ACFL).
-In ACFL, before training, each device uploads a local coded dataset, which is a transformed version of its local dataset with added random noise.
+In ACFL, before training, each device uploads a local coded dataset, which is a transformed version of its local dataset with additive random noise.
 Upon receiving local coded datasets from the devices, the central server generates the global coded dataset.
 Then, during each training iteration, each non-straggler device computes local gradient based on the current global model and its local dataset, subsequently transmitting this gradient to the central server.
 After receiving local gradients from the non-straggler devices, the central server estimates the global gradient by aggregating the received gradients and the gradient computed from the global coded dataset, applying aggregation weights determined by an adaptive policy.
-Under this policy, the performance in terms of privacy and learning is optimized, where the learning performance is described by convergence analysis and the privacy performance is measured by mutual information differential privacy (MI-DP).
-Finally, in order to verify the superiority of the proposed method, simulations results are provided, where we compare the performance of ACFL and the non-adaptive methods.
+Under this policy, the performance in terms of privacy and learning is optimized, where the learning performance is described by convergence analysis and the privacy performance in sharing local coded datasets with the server is measured by mutual information differential privacy (MI-DP).
+As an illustration, Fig.~\ref{fig: illus} presents the relationship between learning performance and privacy performance based on our theoretical analysis, comparing adaptive aggregation weights with non-adaptive (i.e., fixed) weights.
+The $x$-axis represents privacy performance, where a smaller value indicates higher privacy level.
+The $y$-axis represents learning performance, where a smaller value indicates faster convergence (See Fig.~\ref{fig: the_per} in Section~\ref{parameter setting of ACFL} for more descriptions.).
+It can be observed that by using adaptive aggregation weights determined by the adaptive policy, better learning performance is achieved for the same level of privacy performance, compared to the case of using fixed weights, as done in existing methods such as SCFL.
+Finally, in order to verify the superiority of the proposed method, simulations results are provided, where we compare the performance of ACFL and the baseline methods.